Convective mesoscale turbulence at very low Prandtl numbers: Comparison of the spectral element and finite difference solvers

 \section{Comparison of the spectral element and finite difference solvers}

-As mentioned in \S~\ref{sec:numerical}, we use two different solvers to perform our simulations due to the demanding requirements at very low Prandtl numbers.
+As mentioned in \S~\ref{sec:numerical}, we use two different solvers, one based on the spectral element method (SEM) and one based on the finite difference method (FDM), to perform our simulations due to the demanding requirements at very low Prandtl numbers.
 Therefore, it is important to ensure that both the solvers yield the same results.
-To check this, we perform a simulation for $Pr = 0.005$ and $Ra = 10^5$ with the finite difference solver to compare the results obtained from the spectral element solver.
-In figure~\ref{fig:comp}, we plot the vertical profiles of the convective heat flux, the thermal and the viscous dissipation rates.
+To check this, we performed comparison simulations, for $Pr = 0.005$ and $Ra = 10^5$ and for $Pr=0.7$ and $Ra=10^7$.
+In figure~\ref{fig:comp}, we plot the vertical profiles of the convective heat flux, the thermal, and the kinetic energy dissipation rates for the former comparison.
 The profiles from both the spectral element and finite difference solvers agree very well with each other.
 The globally-averaged quantities such as the Nusselt and the Reynolds numbers also agree excellently.

+The global heat flux can also be estimated using the global dissipation rates from the exact relations~\citep{Howard:ARFM1972}, and their concurrence is also an indicator of the sufficiency of the spatial and temporal resolutions~\citep{Pandey:APJ2021}.
+The exact relations yield the Nusselt numbers as

+Further, the heat flux $Nu(z)$ in each horizontal plane, see \eqref{eq:Nuz} in the main text, remains a constant across the convection layer in the statistically steady state and matches with $Nu$.
+We thus compute the averaged heat flux at the top and bottom plates as

+and list it along with $Nu, Nu_{\varepsilon_u}, Nu_{\varepsilon_T}$ in table~\ref{table:Nu}.
+The results in the table show that the agreement between all differently obtained Nusselt numbers is excellent for all the simulations.